 - Students may discover they need further educational support in navigating course content.
 Instructors can include a note in the instructions of each assessment as well as in the syllabus to inform students that if they are experiencing difficulty and need to seek assistance or accommodation, they can seek support with their professor and with the McBurney Disability Resource Center.
 See the McBurney Disability Resource Center syllabus language examples for helpful syllabus language for use by instructors.

 - Faculty can evaluate their course content for accessibility to be sure that students with disabilities can navigate and use it.
-For assistance evaluating course content for accessibility, contact DoIT Academic Technology at (608) 262-5667 to be connected with an Accessibility Consultant.
-For more information, contact the McBurney Disability Resources Center by calling (608)263-2741 or emailing email@example.com.
-Instructors can also check out the instructor resources and instructor training modules available.
+For assistance evaluating course content for accessibility, contact firstname.lastname@example.org to request an appointment with an Accessibility Consultant.

 Unclear separation between questions can confuse students

-Missing alternative text in images can make questions inaccessible
+Missing alt text in images can make questions inaccessible

 There is no mechanism in place to remind instructors to enter alternative text for images in Atomic Assessments.
 As a result, instructors must remember to include alt text in the image when creating questions with images, graphics, or charts in it.
 Make sure the alternative text has enough information for the student to answer the question.
 Students with blindness or low vision may not be able to answer the question if alternative text or enough information in the alternative text and question is missing.
 If alternative text can't be included in an assessment, an alternative assessment format may need to be created for some users with visual disabilities.
-(Question type examples: Cloze chemistry with images, images with Classification, Label image (Dropdown fill in the blank), label image drag and drop, label image with text)
+(Question type examples: Cloze Chemistry with Images, Images with Classification, Label image (Dropdown Fill in the Blank), Label image with Drag and Drop, Label Image with Text)

 Accessible labels missing on some question types